eobrain/mysimplestblog/content/pages/privacy.md

 ---
 ## Overview

-eamonn.org is my personal website using the WriteFreely server software.
+eamonn.org is my personal web site using the WriteFreely server software.
 You can reach me by sending me a Mastodon DM at @eob@social.coop. if you have any questions, need to submit a data subject request, want to tell me I'm wrong, or otherwise have thoughts.

 ## Cookies

-The only cookies that eamonn.org places on your browser are two cookies used by Matomo open-source analytics software running on a server that I control.
-No data associated with the cookies is shared with any other person or entity.
+eamonn.org does not place any cookies on your browser

 ## eamonn.org as a Controller